simetenn/uncertainpy/README.md

 <img src="https://github.com/simetenn/uncertainpy/blob/master/logo/uncertainpy.png" width="700">

-# A python toolbox for uncertainty quantification and sensitivity analysis, tailored towards computational neuroscience.
+# A python toolbox for uncertainty quantification and sensitivity analysis tailored towards computational neuroscience.

-Uncertainpy is a python toolbox for uncertainty quantification and sensitivity analysis of computational models and features of the models.
+Uncertainpy is a python toolbox for uncertainty quantification and sensitivity analysis tailored towards computational neuroscience.

 Uncertainpy is model independent and treats the model as a black box where the model can be left unchanged.
 Uncertainpy implements both quasi-Monte Carlo